Ruddro Roy I like to think deeply

 B* drag coefficient affects orbital decay linearly

-Kepler solver TEME to ECEF Python
+Kepler solver TEME → ECEF Python

 I question everything.
 If results look wrong, I dig until I understand why.